vyperlang/titanoboa/README.md

 ### Jupyter Integration

-You can use Jupyter to execute titanoboa code in network mode from your browser using any wallet, using `boa.integrations.jupyter.BrowserSigner` as a drop-in replacement for `eth_account.Account`.
+You can use Jupyter to execute titanoboa code in network mode from your browser using any wallet, using `BrowserSigner` as a drop-in replacement for `eth_account.Account`.
 For a full example, please see [this example Jupyter notebook](examples/jupyter_browser_signer.ipynb)

 ### Basic tests